Updated Tuesday, April 11, 2023 with the long-term verdict

 Multi-season tire testing

-We’ll be testing the tires on the GTI through the winter and into spring, which brings slush, mud, and wildly varying temperatures here in Maine.
+I’ll be testing the tires on the GTI through the winter and into spring, which brings slush, mud, and wildly varying temperatures here in Maine.
 Our test will focus on a few key areas to help you understand if these are the tires for you:

 - Stability in winter weather